-A topic that we are frequently asked about at the start of each school year is sizing.
-The question that parents of growing players want answered is, 'does my child need bigger instrument this year?'
+A topic that we are frequently asked about is sizing.
+The question that parents of growing players want answered is, 'does my child need a bigger instrument?'

-To help you prepare for the year ahead, we have put together this simple guide to checking the size of your violin or viola (cellists, look out for our cello video coming soon!).
+To help, we have put together this simple guide to checking the size of your violin or viola (cellists, check out our cello sizing guide here).

 There are many approaches to determining the right size instrument, and so we always recommend consulting with your teacher first to discuss their preferences.

 Here at Bows for Strings, this is the method we use:

 - Ask the player to extend their arm gently

 - Position the instrument at the base of their neck (in the playing position)